Haletas033/John_H_Hiemenbeger/README.md

 * again - Repeat the last command
 * quote - Say a random quote using [requests.get("https://dummyjson.com/docs/quotes")]
 * slot - Roll a slot machine
+* dadJoke - Say a dad joke using ["https://icanhazdadjoke.com"]

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for details.